Skip to content

 Input metrics

-Notably, we do not use Total Blocking Time (TBT) as an input metric, as it is not directly measurable in all environments.
+Total Blocking Time (TBT) is not used either, as it is not directly measurable in all environments.
 Similarly, the Speed Index (SI) is not used, as it is difficult to measure.

 Scoring curves